roryprimrose/roryprimrose.github.io/_posts/2006-12-04-wcf-and-caching-with-a-dash-of-ioperationbehavior.md

 ---
-title: WCF and caching with a dash of IOperationBehavior categories : .Net, IT Related tags : WCF
+title: WCF and caching with a dash of IOperationBehavior
+categories: .Net, IT Related
+tags: WCF
 date: 2006-12-04 12:16:03 +10:00
 ---